Jordan Cohen: Maccabiah Games and college

 He attended and played basketball for Lehigh University, where Cohen majored in Finance ('20).
 Playing for the Lehigh Mountain Hawks he averaged 9.3 points per game as a sophomore.
 He was team captain his junior and senior years.
 His senior season he averaging 14.2 points per game, and ranked sixth in the Patriot League in three-point percentage (38.1 percent).
 His junior year and senior years he was named Third-Team All-Patriot League.
 He was named to the Academic All-Patriot League team for his last three years.

 Professional career

 In August 2020 Cohen signed a one-year contract with Maccabi Haifa, in the Israel Basketball Premier League.

+Since 2023, Cohen is signed in Maccabi Ramat Gan.

+He was a member of the Israeli 3x3 Open Men's team in 2024.